zhangyuan/esp8266-light-sensor/README.md

 # ESP8266 Light Sensor

-## Sensor
+## Hardware

+### Light sensor

 ![sensor](./docs/sensor.png "sensor")

 Note:
-* Sensitivity adjustor is used to increase the intensity of light.
+* Sensitivity adjustor is used to increase or decrease the intensity of light.

 ## Hardware Installation